 A blog created by Tory

-Pax Plena has been providing organic, free-range thought to readers since 2004.
-All content is brought to you courtesy of your average, relatively newly-minted, millineal father - who happens to be a coffee-addicted, American Indian, Republican academic.
-Currently, American Indian Studies Post-Doc at the University of Wyoming.
+Pax Plena has been providing organic, free-range thought since 2004.
+And me?
+Well, I'm just your average, coffee-addicted, American Indian, Republican, academic.
+Post-Doc @UWYOAIST.
 The thoughts here are mine alone and should not be attributed to my employers, colleagues, or any other sentient being.